dhivyaprabha12/Data-Analysis-with-Spotify-Web-API/README.md

  **Features**

--API integration using Spotipy to fetch track metadata -Storage of track information in a MySQL database -Analysis of key metrics such as:
+- API integration using Spotipy to fetch track metadata
+- Storage of track information in a MySQL database -Analysis of key metrics such as:
 -Most popular track
 -Average popularity